 Students will be identified as an ELL student through our initial enrollment documentation.
 Questions on the enrollment packet will help us determine the primary language spoken in each home and if the student is foreign born.
-If a student is identified under either of these criteria they will take the WIDA ACCESS-Placement test to determine if he/she is limited English Once assessment results are determined and the proficient. qualifies as limited english proficient (LEP) parents/legal guardians will be notified to obtain consent for ESL services.
-The assessment data will be used to provide feedback to Ascend's administration for the student's initial placement and the development of the student's individual service plan.
-The individual service plan will be developed with the input of a Parents, teachers, administrators, and students variety of stakeholders. will collaboratively determine necessary objectives and goals for student based on the placement test data and the North Carolina English
+If a student is identified under either of these criteria they will take the WIDA ACCESS-Placement test to determine if he/she is limited English Once assessment results are determined and the proficient. student qualifies as limited english proficient (LEP) parents/legal guardians will be notified to obtain consent for ESL services.
+The assessment data will be used to provide feedback to Ascend's administration for the students initial placement and the development of the students individual service plan.
+The individual service plan will be developed with the input of a variety of administrators, and students stakeholders.
+Parents, teachers, will collaboratively determine necessary objectives and goals for the student based on the placement test data and the North Carolina English Language individual service plans updated annually.